Science Moms: Reception

 Harriet Hall reviewed the documentary and described it as taking a novel approach, saying that it "features scientist moms who are just like other moms except that they understand the science...
 They provide the facts to counteract unreasonable fears."
-She concluded that "The 30-minute film is scientifically accurate, persuasive, and well-designed, with good production values." and "A lot of people really need to watch this documentary."
+She concluded that "The 30-minute film is scientifically accurate, persuasive, and well-designed, with good production values," and "A lot of people really need to watch this documentary."

 The film was reviewed by Jennifer Muirhead of Weekend Notes, who said that it "invites discussion about how to find quality information amid the sea of opinions and conjecture at our fingertips and encourages fellow parents to seek out the facts and not to let fear control their lives.
 It's a great resource for all parents and anyone wanting to learn more about GMOs and organic food."

-As reported in the NB Herard, "A group of scientifically literate 'moms' is fighting the flood of misinformation on the Internet with a documentary film.
+As reported in the New Brunswick Herald, "A group of scientifically literate 'moms' is fighting the flood of misinformation on the Internet with a documentary film.
 'Science Moms,' a 29-minute crowdfunded documentary, enjoyed a well-received world premiere at the QED conference in Manchester, UK in mid October, followed by the U.S. premiere at CSIcon in Las Vegas, NV on October 28, 2017."

-In its Spotlight on Science section, Psyongames.com recommended Science Moms as a film that would "give a voice to the science-minded moms – the women who are too often drowned out by the fear mongers, the shamers, and the CelebMoms."

 In May 2018, Hemant Mehta reported on the release of the film to YouTube, and said "It's such a relief to know these mothers are out there, raising their kids with reason instead of giving in to the irrational nonsense people constantly throw in their direction."